-Is mold dangerous?
+The symptoms of mould exposure include sore throat, fungal infection, eczema, chesty cough, runny nose, watery eyes and many others.
+Is mould dangerous?
 The simple answer is yes.
 According to Professor Malcolm Richardson, Professor of medical mycology at Manchester University there is a lack of awareness of the potential danger of mould in the UK.
 Amongst the hundreds of thousands of different strains of mould Professor Richardson says there are about ten types which are potentially dangerous to health.
 They cause medical problems including allergic reactions, sinusitis, bronchitis and pneumonia.
 Deaths from such ailments have been linked to mould in the home.

 The adverse effect on health can be caused by fungal infection (mycosis) or allergic reactions or poisoning (caused by mycotoxins).
 Obviously, as with any health risk, children, the elderly and infirm, or people with existing medical conditions can be most at risk from mould induced illnesses as their health and immune systems are most susceptible.
 However, do not let that make you complacent – perfectly fit and healthy adults can be laid low by the effects of mould.